jscript-panel/jscript-panel.github.io/docs/docs/guides/playback-statistics.md

 !!! note
-	This functionality is only available in component version `3.3.12` and later.

 	This is a topic for intermediate/advanced users with a good understanding of how `JScript Panel 3` works with relation to `handles` and `handle lists` and you're familiar with `callbacks`.